Locally conformal SKT structures

 \section{Acknowledgments}

 The second author acknowledges the hospitality of the Department of Mathematics of the University of Torino during a one-month research stay which was funded by GNSAGA of INdAM.
 The research of the second author was partially financed by Portuguese Funds through FCT (Fundação para a Ciência e a Tecnologia) within the projects UIDB/MAT/00013/2020 and UIBP/MAT/00013/2020.
-The third author was supported by GNSAGA of INdAM and by the project PRIN 2017 \lq \lq Real and Complex Manifolds: Topology, Geometry and Holomorphic Dynamics”.
+The third author was supported by GNSAGA of INdAM, by the project PRIN 2017 \lq \lq Real and Complex Manifolds: Topology, Geometry and Holomorphic Dynamics” and by a grant from the Simons Foundation (\#944448).
 The fourth author is grateful to Mohamed Hadji Brahim for useful discussions.
-The authors would like also to thank Fabio Paradiso for useful comments.
+The authors would like also to thank Fabio Paradiso and the anonymous referee for useful comments.